TimITSolutions/federation_environment_getting_started/README.md

 3. The **experiment name** of your MLflow experiment must be named **like your MLflow username**
 4. Upload your zip code, i.e. ```submission.zip``` to our [platform](https://fe.zgt.nl).
 Make sure that ```main.py``` and ```requirements.txt``` are in the root directory of the zip.
 5. Track your results through [mlflow.zgt.nl](https://mlflow.zgt.nl).
-6. Send an email to [s.pathak@utwente.nl](s.pathak@utwente.nl) for receiving your trained model or other log files.
+6. Send an email to [j.geerdink@zgt.nl](j.geerdink@zgt.nl) for receiving your trained model or other log files.

 ## Additional Information